-Section 4965, Prohibited Tax Shelter Transactions.
-For tax years beginning after May 17, 2006, the Tax Increase Prevention and Reconciliation Act of 2005 provides that an entity manager of a tax-exempt organization may be subject to an excise tax on prohibited tax shelter transactions under section 4965.
+Section 4965-Prohibited Tax Shelter Transactions.
+The Tax Increase Prevention and Reconciliation Act of 2005 provides that an entity manager of a tax-exempt organization may be subject to an excise tax on prohibited tax shelter transactions under section 4965.
 In the case of a plan entity, an entity manager is any person that approves or otherwise causes the tax-exempt entity to be a party to a prohibited tax shelter transaction.
 The excise tax is \$20,000 and is assessed for each approval or other act causing the organization to be a party to the prohibited tax shelter transaction.

-Section 4971, Failure to Meet the Minimum Funding Standards.
+Section 4971 - Failure to Meet the Minimum Funding Standards.